xplosionmind/tommi.space/content/zibaldone/2020-04-18-Making-this-website.md

 I wanted to learn by doing and **do it in the best possible way**.

 Yep, quite an ambitious purpose.
-Thus, in the end I decided to take advantage of a <a href='https://www.staticgen.com/about' target='_blank'>Static Site Generator</a>, which doesn’t necessarily make things heavier but for sure it makes them simpler and **way quicker**.
+Thus, in the end I decided to take advantage of a [Static Site Generator](https://en.wikipedia.org/wiki/Static_site_generator 'Static Site Generator on Wikipedia'), which doesn’t necessarily make things heavier but for sure it makes them simpler and **way quicker**.
 We’ll get there.

 One last thing before diving in: this article is not intended to be a guide or a tutorial.
 Since I’ve been struggling **a lot** to get here, I feel like it may be useful to someone to know the path I followed (or, better, traced) to obtain what I was aiming at.
 Not having any clue of the right next step is **so** stressful, I’ve been on the edge of giving up multiple times.

-Eventually, another point it’s worth making is that web develpement is **ridicolously cheap**: you just need a laptop (not even a powerful one), everything else is for **free** (actually, I bought <a href='http://www.htmlandcssbook.com/' target='_blank'>this book</a>, but online there are a few great alternatives).
+Eventually, another point it’s worth making is that web develpement is **ridicolously cheap**: you just need a laptop (not even a powerful one), everything else is for **free** (actually, I bought [this book](https://www.htmlandcssbook.com/ 'Learn HTML and CSS - a book that teaches you in a nicer way'), but online there are a few great alternatives).
 The only, **huge** price you need to pay is **time**.
 I spent handful of restless hours fighting with the urgency and the desire of getting things done, and trying to have paticence of going on by gradual steps.

 ## The Beginning

 I had absolutely no idea where to start.
 My only notions of programming were some basic concepts of C, which I studied at University.
 I knew nothing about server management, HTML, CSS, JavaScript or web hosting.
-My <a href='https://web.archive.org/web/20210101144927/https://xplosionmind.wixsite.com/xplosionmind' target='_blank' title='xplosionmind on Wix'>previous website</a> was created on <a href='https://wix.com' target='_blank' title='Wix'>Wix</a> with a drag-and-drop <abbr title='Graphical User Interface'>GUI</abbr> to build anything.
+My [previous website](https://web.archive.org/https://xplosionmind.wixsite.com/xplosionmind 'Archived version of xplosionmind on Wix') was created on [Wix](https://wix.com) with a drag-and-drop <abbr title='Graphical User Interface'>GUI</abbr> to build anything.

 So, the first question I asked myself was: